kluevandrew/protoc-go-remove-enum-prefix/README.md

 $ protoc-go-remove-enum-prefix -input="*.pb.go"
 ```

-The custom tags will be injected to `test.pb.go`:
+The resulted code will be in `test.pb.go`:

 ```go
 type SomeEnum int32